Author: Suzanne Collins

 No more movies!
 Alright, I hear you.

 This is about the books, and whether or not I recommend them.
 Do I?
 I do, I think that if you like Dystopian stories, this is a good one to read.
-Although Fantasy, Romance and the sort are more my alley, these type are also on my list of favorite genres.
+Although Fantasy, Romance and the sort are more my alley, surprisingly this kind of stories have made it to my list of favorite genres.

 BTW: the prize to the survivor of the Games, the sole Victor of all of this is Buttercup.
 Come on, is a cat.